tikhonovpavel/EmoEye/readme.md

 # **EmoEye team Final Project page for Deep Learning**
 This repository contains the code for the final project course on deep learning, which aims to build a multimodal architecture for emotion prediction problem.
 The goal of this project is to build and fine-tune multimodal neural network for prediction of Emotions based on Eye-Tracking and biometric data.
-The dataset itself is private and available upon request.
+The dataset itself is private, but preprocessed data will be available for some time [here](xxx).

 # **Dataset**
 We used private dataset containing 29,153 5-second reactions from 160 participants to 799 Images.
 Images are very diverse and contain scenes, people, animals, etc.